-\xhdr{Coordinate representations} The $p$ entries of a composition remain dependent via the unit sum constraint, leading to $\simp^{p-1}$ having dimension $p-1$.
+The $p$ entries of a composition remain dependent via the unit sum constraint, leading to $\simp^{p-1}$ having dimension $p-1$.
 To deal with this fact, different invertible log-based transformations have been proposed, for example the additive log ratio, centered log ratio \citep{aitchison1982statistical}, and isometric log ratio \citep{egozcue2003isometric} transformations

-where the logarithm is applied element-wise and the matrices $V_{\mathrm{a}}, V_{\mathrm{i}} \in \bR^{(p-1)\times p}$ and $V_{\mathrm{c}} \in \bR^{p\times p}$ are defined in Appendix~\ref{app:compdetails}.
+where the logarithm is applied element-wise and the matrices $V_{\mathrm{a}}, V_{\mathrm{i}} \in \bR^{(p-1)\times p}$ and $V_{\mathrm{c}} \in \bR^{p\times p}$ are defined in \cref{supp:compositional_transformations}.
 While $\alr$ is a vector space isomorphism that preserves a one-to-one correspondence between all components except for one, which is chosen as a fixed reference point to reduce the dimensionality (we choose $x_p$, but any other component works), it is not an isometry, i.e., it does not preserve distances or scalar products.
 Both $\clr$ and $\ilr$ are also isometries, but $\clr$ only maps onto a subspace of $\bR^p$, which often renders measure theoretic objects such as distributions degenerate.
 As an isometry between $\simp^{p-1}$ and $\bR^{p-1}$, $\ilr$ allows for an orthonormal coordinate representation of compositions.
 However, it is hard to assign meaning to the individual components of $\ilr(x)$, which all entangle a different subset of relative abundances in $x$ leading to challenges for interpretability \citep{greenacre2019isometric}.
 Therefore, $\alr$ remains a useful tool in statistical analyses where interpretability is required despite the lack of the isometric property.